 Unlike traditional VC firms that operate on ten-year horizons, GenZero thinks generationally and believes in funding decarbonization ventures with what it calls “patient capital.”
 How do they evaluate investment opportunities and which approaches to decarbonization have the most potential in their view?

-TechCrunch senior reporter Catherine Shu, who covers startups in Asia, will interview Teo about GenZero’s plans to decarbonize the planet.
+TechCrunch senior reporter Catherine Shu, who covers startups in Asia, interviewed Teo about GenZero’s plans to decarbonize the planet.

 Frederick Teo is Chief Executive of GenZero.
 In this role, he oversees the direction of the company and leads the execution of strategies to achieve both climate impact and sustainable long-term financial returns.
 Prior to his appointment at GenZero, Fred held various leadership positions in Sustainability, Portfolio Management and Business Continuity Management in his 12 years at Temasek International.